ghacks Technology News

 Safy, Run Links With JavaScript, Plugins Disabled In Google Chrome

-I do not have a problem opening websites without JavaScript or plugins enabled in Firefox with the excellent NoScript add-on running.
 In fact, NoScript blocks those scripts on all pages by default.
-There is not an equivalent of NoScript for Google Chrome, even NotScript, which comes closest to the functionality does not offer the features that NoScript offers.
+There is not an equivalent for NoScript for Google Chrome, even NotScript, which comes closest to the functionality does not offer the features that NoScript offers.

 google chrome safy